Robert-Freire/epcis/Perf analysis/EPCIS_Performance_Architecture_Hybrid_Phasing.md

 ### Rationale

 Large EPCIS documents can exceed HTTP and reverse-proxy timeout limits.
-Asynchronous capture decouples request acceptance from ingestion processing.
+Asynchronous capture decouples request acceptance from ingestion processing while maintaining EPCIS compliance.

 This endpoint is **additive** and does not modify the behavior or contract of existing synchronous capture endpoints.